dynam2009/cherry-the-bot/README.md

 ## 📌 About

-Cherry is a Discord bot designed to help with (will write later).
+Cherry is a Discord utility bot focused on reminders and Dank Memer assistance.
+It provides customizable reminder systems, useful utility commands, and a comprehensive fishing guide featuring fish spawn chances, timing data, and other helpful information to enhance the user experience.